Spartan-Velanjeri/ROS2_Autogen/README.md

    python3 main.py

 3.  **Provide package name and URDF path:**
-    When prompted, enter your package name and copy the RELATIVE path of the URDF present inside the repository (usually urdf/your_urdf.urdf).
+    When prompted, enter your package name (IMPORTANT: Make sure to name it with the **same pkg name** as present in the URDF file especially if the URDF file points to other resources(meshes,other urdfs) with the pkg name as path) and copy the RELATIVE path of the URDF present inside the repository (usually urdf/your_urdf.urdf).
 This will generate your ROS2 package inside the repository.

 4.  **Copy the package into your workspace:**
     Once the package is generated, copy it into your ROS2 workspace, then build and launch it.